Everard Blair: Cricketing career

-Blair played cricket regularly for the Royal Engineers Cricket Club until 1905, scoring over 500 runs in five seasons and captaining the side in 1892 and 1893.
+Blair played cricket regularly for the Royal Engineers Cricket Club until 1905, scoring over 500 runs in five seasons and captaining the team in 1892 and 1893.
 He also played racquets, winning the Army Doubles Championship several times.
 He appeared in seven first-class cricket matches for Kent County Cricket Club, five in 1893 and one in each of the 1896 and 1900 season.
 In his first-class debut he scored 61 runs against Gloucestershire at the County Ground, Bristol, form which his Wisden obituary said that he "never regained", despite being "strong in defence with plenty of shots".
 He was described as a strong defensive player "with plenty of strokes" who "bowled slow leg-breaks and fielded admirably".

-He became a member of MCC in 1894 and played for them against Hertfordshire at Lord's in 1902.
+He became a member of Marylebone Cricket Club (MCC) in 1894 and played for them against Hertfordshire at Lord's in 1902.
 Whilst posted overseas he played for Hong Kong Cricket Club in five games in 1890 and 1891.